bootlin/training-materials/common/printk.typ

 === pr_debug() and dev_dbg()

-- When the driver is compiled with `DEBUG` defined, all these messages are compiled and printed at the debug level. `DEBUG` can be defined by at the beginning of the driver, or using `ccflags-$(CONFIG_DRIVER) += -DDEBUG` in the `Makefile`
+- When the driver is compiled with `DEBUG` defined, all these messages are compiled and printed at the debug level. `DEBUG` can be defined at the beginning of the driver, or using `ccflags-$(CONFIG_DRIVER) += -DDEBUG` in the `Makefile`

 - When the kernel is compiled with